 Contractor must include in their scope, the following contact points:

 - 1. Minimum of two contacts per month with the Culture Director - 2.
 Minimum of one contact per month with the tribal workgroup - 3.
-Minimum of three tribal council workshops - 4.
-Attendance at least one tribal council meeting - 5.
-Attendance at two tribal outreach activities
+Minimum of two contacts with the Culture and Education Committee